-You must report any agreements or arrangements made concerning: (1) future employment (including any current arrangement with a publisher to write a book or any portion thereof for compensation); (2) a leave of absence during your period of Federal Government service; (3) continuation of payments by a former employer other than the U.S. Government; or (4) continuing participation in an employee welfare or benefit plan maintained by a former employer other than the U.S. Government.
+You must report any agreements or arrangements made concerning: (1) future employment (including any current arrangement with a publisher to write a book or any portion thereof for compensation); (2) a leave of absence during your period of Federal Government service; (3) continuation of payments by a former employer other than the U.S. Government; or (4) continuing participation in an employee welfare or benefit plan maintained by a former employer other than the U.S. Government; but the U.S. Government.